FAQs – General

 A bachelor’s degree in any area of study is acceptable.

-No. The minimum requirement for teachers in the United States is a bachelor’s degree.
+No. The Academy’s standard is an applicant must have a bachelor’s degree to apply to the Academy at the Associate and Certified levels.
+The minimum requirement for teachers in the United States is a bachelor’s degree.
 A bachelor’s degree puts immense focus on critical thinking, writing, and other academic skills, all of which lay a good foundation for learning how to teach phonics and morphology and how to work with students.
-Our training is intensive and challenging for teachers.
-For those without an academic background, it would be even more difficult.
 The Academy feels that having a bachelor’s degree as a requirement for certification, to teach dyslexic students, adds credibility to our certification.
-There is no rule to prevent a person without a bachelor’s degree from taking coursework, this is at the discretion of the Fellow; however, the participants who do not have a bachelor’s degree must understand that they will not be qualified to teach/tutor dyslexic students until they have a BA and have taken the practicum.
+There is no rule to prevent a person without a bachelor’s degree from taking coursework and practicum, this is at the discretion of the Fellow; however, the participants who do not have a bachelor’s degree must understand that they will not be qualified to apply to the Academy until they have a BA.

 The training by a Fellow relies on the guidelines set forth in the AOGPE’s Curriculum Handbook.
 While your master’s degree and experience will be helpful in training, the coursework that meets the Academy’s standards is outlined in the handbook.